OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-079.md

 ## Psalm 79:3

-> They have poured out their blood like water all around Jerusalem,
+> They have shed their blood like water all around Jerusalem,
-> And there was no one to bury them.
+> And there was no one to lay them to rest.

 ## Psalm 79:4